armadsen/ORSSerialPort/README.md

     [serialPort sendData:someData]; // someData is an NSData object [serialPort close];

-ORSSerialPort is released under an MIT license, meaning you're free to use it in both closed an open source projects.
+ORSSerialPort is released under an MIT license, meaning you're free to use it in both closed and open source projects.
 However, even in a closed source project, you must include a publicly-accessible copy of ORSSerialPort's copyright notice, which you can find in the LICENSE file.

 If you have any questions about, suggestions for, or contributions to ORSSerialPort, please [contact me](mailto:andrew@openreelsoftware.com).
 I'd also love to hear about any cool projects you're using it in.